AirPlay Not Working on Samsung TV? Here is How to Fix it

 6. Disable the 5GHz Band and Enable 2.4 GHz Band of Your Router

-2. Now open Settings and select Wireless.
+2. Open Settings and select Wireless.

 If the issue persists, check if switching between the wired and wireless networks solves the AirPlay issue.